dblock/log4jna/AppVeyorMavenRelease.md

 This are instruction for the Log4JNA developers that manage the Continuous Integration server and delivery to the SNAPSHOT and Maven Central repositories.

-We do all our deployments and releases from the Continuous Integration Server on the [master](https://github.com/dblock/) branch.
+We do all our deployments and releases from the Continuous Integration Server on the `master` branch.

-There are GPG key signatures and repositories user id and password requirement that are encrypted in the `log4jna-build` subproject that can be managed by authorized developers only.
+There are GPG key signatures and repositories user id and password requirement that are encrypted in the `log4jna-build` subproject that can be managed by authorised developers only.

 There are 3 projects and configurations in AppVeyor and Maven profiles to perform these tasks.